This Reformation Dress Sold Out After Taylor Swift’s TikTok Debut — Shop It In Other Colors Now

 Lots going on at the moment: Red (my version) vinyl is up for presale on my site and oh I’m on tiktok now let the games begin 😺 ##SwiftTok♬ original sound - Taylor Swift

 Though there is a waitlist for Swift’s exact dress, there’s no telling how long it already is.
 Or, for that matter, when it will be restocked.
-Luckily, the Joyce Dress is still available in its remaining four colorways, including beige-like Oatmeal; terracotta-esque Rhye; Sinead, white with delicate blue flowers; and Sour Cherry, white with red cherries.
-The sizes left in Sour Cherry — 8 and 10 — are discounted down to $130, while the other colors will cost you a full $218.
+Luckily, the Joyce Dress is still available in its remaining four colourways, including beige-like Oatmeal; terracotta-esque Rhye; Sinead, white with delicate blue flowers; and Sour Cherry, white with red cherries.
+The sizes left in Sour Cherry — 8 and 10 — are discounted down to $172.80, while the other colours will cost you a full $288.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.